 6. Ensure data consistency

-7. Test in a sandbox environment.
+7. Perform user acceptance testing in a sandbox environment

 Build Secure a User Authentication Mechanism